 Plain English Breakdown

-This act creates a personal income tax deduction for the portion of payments from an insurance company received by taxpayers when they cancel or buy out long-term care insurance policies, and that must be included in federal income taxes.
+This bill creates a state personal income tax deduction for payments received from an insurance company to cancel or buy out a long-term care policy, but only if those payments are included in federal gross income.

 What This Bill Does